Peterbotliang/nebp_cooperative_localization/README.md

 python main.py
 ```

-Check the parameters that can be tunes using `python main.py --help`
+Check the parameters that can be tuned using `python main.py --help`